perama-v/perama-v.github.io/docs/cairo/examples/building_blocks/skeleton/program_starknet.md

 ### **Foreword**

-Cairo programs for StarkNet applications differ from Cairo programs sent through SHARP directly to Ethereum.
-In StarkNet, Cairo programs are contracts.
+The Cairo language may be used to write custom programs and custom contracts.

+Most developers will use StarkNet contracts to write applications because they offer composability with other L2 applications.

+- Cairo program (proof-based applications)
+    - Programs that may be compiled and sent to SHARP
+    - Generate 'facts' on mainnet
+    - Used for highly customizable applications
+    - Are the backend of StarkNet OS, which powers StarkNet
+- Cairo contract (L2 blockchain applications)
+    - Cairo program that is passed to the StarkNet OS
+    - Has a subset Cairo language available
+    - Used for programs that interact with each other on L2 StarkNet

-If you are new to Cairo, think of Cairo contracts just like Solidity contracts.
+StarkNet contracts are just like Solidity contracts.
 They are stateful, can be deployed and interacted with, and and exist inside blocks chained together.
 Cairo contracts are stapled back to Ethereum as aggregate STARK proofs that summarise key state updates.
 Proofs make state data available on Ethereum, and a Solidity contract can verify proofs to police StarkNet state.
 StarkNet is a an L2 in the sense that it inherets the security of Ethereum.

-If you are used to Cairo programs already, behold:

-Storage!
-Decorators!
-ABI!
-No hints!
-No `main()`!

-Pretty exciting, pretty fun.
-Much confuse?
-It's okay.

-Most of the program will look the same, but some parts will be different.

-Unpacking what this means:
+Main diferences between a Cairo program and a StarkNet contract.

 - Storage means that Cairo contracts can read and write values for access in between different Cairo contract invocations.